This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The load balancer blocks the request if any of the following are true:

-- The total size of request headers and the request URL exceeds the limit for the maximum request header size for external HTTP(S) load balancers.
+- The total size of request headers and the request URL exceeds the limit for the maximum request header size for external Application Load Balancers.

 - The request method does not allow a body, but the request has one.